NicoleNorelli/BeersAndBreweries/README.md

   -The median ABV and IBU levels of beers in each state

-  -Median ABV and IBU leves of beers in each census region
+  -Median ABV and IBU levels of beers in each census region

   -Correlation of IBU and ABV levels of Craft beers